 Light and laser treatments may also help.

 There may also be a link between gut health and rosacea.
-A found that a high number of adults with rosacea also had gastrointestinal disorders such as celiac disease, irritable bowel syndrome, ulcers, and bacterial overgrowth.
+A

 Certain foods help to reduce inflammation and balance the immune system.
 This is important for overall good health and may also help to reduce rosacea symptoms.
 Add these anti-inflammatory foods and spices to your daily diet: